 Approximately 10 million children head off to summer camp in the U.S. Most of these young campers will return home with wonderful memories of new friends and fun-filled days.
 Some will return home with devastating memories that will last a lifetime - memories of being sexually or physically abused.
 Following are some examples:

-- NBC-2 reported July 19, 2017 on a Naples camp counselor who was accused of slapping a child in the face.
+- NBC-2 reported July 19, 2017, on a Naples camp counselor who was accused of slapping a child in the face.
 The male child had disabilities.
 This counselor was fired by the River Park Day Camp following her arrest.
-Local police said the woman hit the boy so hard it caused a bloody nose.
+Local police said the woman hit a boy so hard it caused a bloody nose.
 Witnesses confirmed that the female counselor was the aggressor and claimed she hit the child as he was trying to get away.
 The city said she was a new employee who passed the required background checks.
 The woman, who has since bonded out of jail, faces child abuse charges and is due in court in August.

 - White Chapel Church of God and Warner Christian Academy in Orange County, Florida are facing a long list of lawsuits alleging they failed to perform a "reasonable background check" on a youth pastor and camp counselor.
 He is now serving more than 200 years in prison over child pornography and related charges that involve some of the children he “counseled” during summer camp at the church, according to WFTV9.